Kellan, the Kid Commander Deck Tech | Fae Cursed Prince

 Among the rolling tumbleweeds, in Magic: The Gathering's newest set, Outlaws of Thunder Junction, a Fae returns to the fray.
 Kellan is back once more, and in a way that we have not seen him in previous sets: TRI-COLORED!
 Boasting a strong ability typically seen among red mages, we have a lot to unpack and unravel with Kellan, the Kid.

-Who Even is Kellan?
+Who Is Kellan?

 This fae-cursed prince (so to say) is the spawn of none other than Oko.
 Y'all remember him, right?
 The one who ran around turning everyone into Elks or something?
 Yeah, that's Kellan's dad.
 For the past three sets, we've followed Kellan across different planes in search of Oko, and it seems as if he's finally found him here in Thunder Junction, but what confrontations and revelations lie ahead for this family reunion remain to be seen.
 No spoilers, go read the story, it's really good, actually.